marhar/sqlminus/docs/mac-install-binaries.md

 Binary installation of cx_Oracle and sqlminus on MacOS
 ======================================================

-I've put together a binary installation for cx_Oracle and sqlminus.
+I've put together an experimental binary installation for cx_Oracle and sqlminus.
 No guarantees, but "it works for me".

 download the tar file
 ---------------------